Complete Golf Store Business Logo

 Drawing lines in the sand behind your ball is an easy method to improve your control over bunker shots.
 This provides a visual indication of where you should strike the sand to make the ball airborne.

-Begin by drawing a line an inch behind your ball and aiming to make contact with it with each swing - experiment with adjusting how open or tight your clubface is, as this can alter the ball's flight trajectory and result in higher or lower shots.
+Begin by drawing a line an inch behind your ball and aiming to make contact with it with each swing – experiment with adjusting how open or closed your clubface is, as this can alter the ball’s flight trajectory and result in higher or lower shots.

 After a few balls are struck, clear the sand and redraw the line — this time two inches behind the ball.
 Because you're taking more sand with this approach, you'll need to swing harder to get the ball out of the bunker, which is an excellent method to get a feel for the length of swing necessary to get the ball airborne in this circumstance.